top of page

 Write Things Down

-Externalizing decisions reduces cognitive load.
-Use lists, planners, or note-taking apps to organize thoughts.
+Externalizing decisions can reduce cognitive load.
+Use lists, planners, or note-taking apps to organize your thoughts.
+This practice can help clear your mind and make choices feel more manageable.

 A Therapeutic Perspective